 -

 - The vendor's currency in QBO will determine its currency in Float.
 Only bills in that currency will be payable to the vendor.
-If you need to pay bills for a this vendor in a different currency, you should create a second version of the vendor in QBO using the other currency (eg. "AcmeCo - USD" and also sync that to Float.
+If you need to pay bills for this vendor in a different currency, you should create a second version of the vendor in QBO using the other currency (eg. "AcmeCo - USD" and also sync that to Float.

 Step 3: Setting up QBO Accounts for Bill Pay